Skip to Content

 When choosing a set of wheels, it is important to understand how each affects your vehicle.
 Negative offset wheels stick out more than their positive counterparts from the centerline of the vehicle, and they give your truck a more aggressive stance than positively offset wheels.
 However, negative offset wheels have their drawbacks, and they are not recommended for racing or off-roading.

-READ ALSO: How Much Wind to Flip a Truck?
+READ ALSO: How Much is It to Rent a Truck?

 A positive offset means that the wheel’s mounting surface is closer to the front surface of the vehicle than it is to the back surface.
 A negative offset will cause the wheel face to stick out further, which can be a problem in some states.
 In contrast, a neutral offset means that the wheel face is in the middle of the rim.
 In general, the higher the offset number, the less of a lip the wheel has, and the farther outward it is.
 For example, a 20mm offset will have the wheel’s face facing the outside of the vehicle, as opposed to the centerline.